Canadian Grain Sampling Program Audit Manual

 - Ensure recorded audit comments are clear, concise, accurate, complete and contain sufficient detail to support conformance level

 Identification of non-conformance that requires immediate control actions

 - If during the course of an audit, the auditor encounters non-conformance that may seriously impact on phytosanitary certification, the CFIA must immediately initiate actions to control the affected product and inform the company

 - Communicate non-conformance to the CFIA supervisor/RPO to inform them of the situation

 - Complete the task and assign a compliance level supported by clear, concise, accurate and complete audit comments

 - A CGSP Corrective Action Request (CAR) (Appendix 2) is issued if a corrective action is required before the closing meeting

 - If too serious to correct right away the company should be suspended and a CGSP Notice of Suspension from the Canadian Grain Sampling Program (Appendix 3) should be issued

-- If three minor non-conformances are detected in any one audit this is considered equivalent to one major non-conformance (e.g. four minor non-conformances are equal to one major non-conformance and one minor non-conformance.
+If three minor non-conformances are detected in any one audit this is considered equivalent to one major non-conformance (for example, four minor non-conformances are equal to one major non-conformance and one minor non-conformance.
 Similarly, six minor non-conformances are equal to two major non-conformances, which constitutes a critical and the company would be immediately suspended from the CGSP).